itsmeodx/.scripts/README.md

 ## Notes

 - These scripts are designed to run on a 42Network Linux environment.
-- Modify the custom directories in the scripts as needed.
+- Modify the custom directories in these scripts as needed.